beeware/voc/docs/how-to/development-env.rst

 The process of setting up a development environment is very similar to the :doc:`/background/install` process.
-The biggest difference is that instead of using the official PyBee repository, you'll be using your own Github fork.
+The biggest difference is that instead of using the official BeeWare repository, you'll be using your own Github fork.

 As with the getting started guide, these instructions will assume that you